javier-angulo/vsphere-graphite/README.md

 Define vSphere credentials and collection metrics in the JSON config file.
 An example configuration for the Contoso domain is found [here](./vsphere-graphite-example.json).

 Copy this config file to /etc/*binaryname*.json and modify as needed.
+As in windows "/etc" doesn't exist, the configuration file should be placed in the same directory as the vsphere-graphite binary.

 Example:
 > cp vsphere-graphite-example.json /etc/vsphere-graphite.json

 <!-- provide link to vcenter roles and permissions -->